-Rome is a wonderful place to visit with kids, especially as simply walking the streets is a sightseeing experience: amazing art and architecture is all around, without any line-ups or admission charges.
-Visitors who have the time can read up on the layers of history and be richly rewarded (and there's an app for that), but it's also possible to simply stroll and be delighted.
+Rome is a wonderful place to visit with kids, especially as simply walking the streets is a sightseeing experience: amazing art and architecture are all around, without any line-ups or admission charges.
+Visitors who have the time can read up on the layers of history and be richly rewarded, but it's also possible to simply stroll and be delighted.

 Walking, Resting, Restrooms

 With older kids, the fuel to keep on strollin' in Rome is gelato - ice cream.
 Our general policy toward sugary treats gets left at home when in Italy and when the kids got tired, we took a gelato break.
-There are countless ice cream stores in Rome -- Click for a photo of the beautiful displays typical of an Italian gelateria (ice cream shop) and read tips about getting the finest.
+There are countless ice cream stores in Rome.

-Rome is full of stairs, which can make stroller use less than ideal with kids who aren't walking yet.
-See advantages and disadvantages of stroller vs. baby carrier at the Rome for Children blog.
-Parents of wee kids may want to bring both along.
+Rome is full of stairs, which can make stroller use less than ideal for kids who aren't walking yet.

 Evening and Night Are Your Friends

 Do as the Romans do, and rest indoors during the hottest part of the day.
-Then enjoy walking to Rome's famous piazzas and fountains in the cool of evening or after dark.
-The streets will be full of families with little kids, at 10 p.m., 11 p.m....
+Then enjoy walking to Rome's famous piazzas and fountains in the cool of the evening or after dark.
+The streets will be full of families with little kids, at 10 p.m., 11 p.m.

 Families will find plenty of places to sit down and take a rest, either joining other tourists lounging on the Spanish Steps or on the public seating by the Trevi Fountain.
 There's not much shade in these places, though.
 Take a break at one of the countless outdoor trattorias and cafes that serve sandwiches and snacks.
 (A "trattoria" is less formal than a restaurant.)
 Be prepared to pay a small extra fee whenever you sit down at a table.

-Unexpected Tip: Families may discover a new love for MacDonalds, in Rome: over twenty are dotted around the Eternal City, and offer air-conditioned comfort, washrooms, and familiar low-cost food.
+Families may discover a new love for MacDonalds in Rome: over twenty are dotted around the Eternal City, and offer air-conditioned comfort, washrooms, and familiar low-cost food.

 Using Public Transport